 After a delicious dinner and a good night’s sleep, we were treated to an excellent breakfast.
 It included typical Catalan cured meats, cheese, bread with tomato spread, coffee, tea, jam and toasts.

 We found this day to be the toughest one as the trail crosses the highest mountain pass of the route.
 However, it’s also one of the most beautiful days due to the variety of landscapes.
-The first part of the trail is a pleasant hike through a gorgeous closed valley with small lakes and a waterfall along the way.
+The first part of the trail was a pleasant hike through a gorgeous closed valley with small lakes and a waterfall along the way.

 We found some snow on the top of the mountain pass, even though it was the end of July.
 Suppose you’re going in May or June.
 In that case, it might be a good option to send an email or call the Carros de Foc organisation or the Ventosa i Clavell hut to check on the amount of snow.
 There’s the possibility that you might need crampons to cross the mountain pass.

-The descent through the hill is not as exposed or complex as the ascent, and finding some snow added a bit of fun to it.
+The descent through the hill was not as exposed or complex as the ascent, and finding some snow added a bit of fun to it.
 The contrast between the white of the snow and the blue of the Contraix lake was jaw-dropping.
 Oh, and don’t forget to turn around and take a look back at the mountain pass; it’s pretty impressive!

-The Estany Llong hut is surrounded by trees and has a river nearby.
+The Estany Llong hut was surrounded by trees and has a river nearby.
 We recommend you to walk to the Llong lake (only 700 m from the hut), as it’s not only beautiful, but it’s also a great spot if you want to take a nap!

 Day 5 – From lake to lake